 Have you ever wondered how moving companies calculate the cost of moving?
 In general, some of the major factors that determine the moving cost include the distance, time of year, volume of personal belongings, location, the type of stuff you’re moving, and of course, the company you choose.
-We spoke with agents from Apple Movers, in Woodbridge, VA, to get a better understanding of what goes into the cost of a move.
+We spoke with agents from a moving company, to get a better understanding of what goes into the cost of a move.
 Here is an illustration of how your potential moving company of choice will calculate your moving cost, along with answers to some other frequently asked moving questions.

 Moving companies have different rates depending on the moving services they provide.
 In normal practice, most moving companies will charge you a fee on an hourly basis for local moves, which is also dependent on the number of moving crew.
 For example, a moving company can charge you about $100 an hour for a two-man moving crew.
 The fees for local moves is a flat rate per hour, which will be charged by counting the hours that the entire moving process will take.
 Therefore, if you have a larger home with several furniture pieces and appliances, you may be charged an extra $50 per hour for the move.
 That is why credible moving companies don’t give quotes over the phone without visiting your home to assess your moving needs.